moebiussurfing/ofxNDIHelper/README.md

 * [ofxWindowApp](https://github.com/moebiussurfing/ofxWindowApp) / Optional

 ## HowTo
+If you are new to **NDI**:
 1. You should install the [NDI Tools](https://www.ndi.tv/tools/).
 2. Run an NDI Monitor to preview what is being sent through the output.
-3. You can run an NDI Test Patterns to feed a signal into the NDI Addon.
+3. You can run an NDI Test Pattern to feed a signal into the NDI add-on.
-4. Have fun with Sources toggles and the addon GUI to explore combinations, while looking to the NDI Out Preview GUI or the NDI Monitor video.
+4. Have fun with Sources toggles and the add-on GUI to explore combinations, while looking to the NDI Out Preview GUI or the NDI Monitor video.
+5. NDI works locally or on a local or remote network.

 ## Tested Systems
 - **Windows 10** / **VS 2017** / **OF 0.11**